AndrewZheng-1011/terrain_champ/README.md

 - Enable different physics engine (e.g. ode, pybullet, etc.)
 - Create preprocess script for GRF
 - Synchronize data from subscription for easier preprocess
+- Create new rosmsg or plugin to record the states altogether